aoi-hill/RewardApplication_SpringBoot/README.md

-# Core Spring and Spring Boot Lab Projects
+# Core Spring and Spring Boot Project

-Labs for the Core Spring and Spring Boot courses
+A comprehensive reward application for customers who are rewarded for dining in any of the restaurants participating in a Reward program.

 To import these labs into your IDE, import the parent pom `lab/pom.xml` as Maven projects or `lab/build.gradle` as Gradle projects.